thymeC/one-pipeline-demo/README.md

-# HSBC Pipeline Demo - FastAPI Application
+# ONE Pipeline Demo - FastAPI Application

 A comprehensive FastAPI application with CI/CD pipeline using GitHub Actions and Ansible for deployment to Nexus.